rubocode/frontier.nvim/doc/design/tangent.md

 and can demonstrate that understanding in real-life practical use, I will be officially out of a job!

+> The noblest pleasure is the joy of understanding.
+> **Leonardo Da Vinci**

 This was a nostalgic tangent and almost a rant.
 But hey! ;)